scpwiki/wikijump/ftml/README.md

 $ wasm-pack build -- --no-default-features
 ```

-This produces a build with no `slog` logging at all, which is helpful for limiting the binary footprint and improving performance.

-However, there is a `wasm-log` feature, which initializes a `console.log()`-based `slog::Logger` for WebASM.
-Note that this will slam your brower's console hard and is **not** recommended for production, only local testing.

-If developing and just want to check that the build passes, use:
+This optimizes the final WASM, which can take some time.
+If you are developing and are only interested in the build passing, you should instead use:

 ```
 $ wasm-pack build --dev
 ```

-Without release optimizations, this runs fast enough to use during development.

 If for some reason you want to invoke `cargo check` instead, call `cargo check --target wasm32-unknown-unkown`.